 As another alternative to traditional K-12 education, some students are now able to participate in online education.
-Online education may offer flexibility for students, teachers, and parents, although its efficacy is still being tested.
-It can be an inexpensive supplement to existing curriculum.
-This method may offer more options for students as they explore what electives and career paths they are interested in.
+Online education offers flexibility for students, teachers, and parents.
+In addition, it is an inexpensive addition or supplement to current curriculum.
+This method may offer more options for students as they explore what electives, and possible career paths, they are interested in.
+Online education is an efficient way to make-up missed homework, guizzes, and exams.
+Those opposed to this method of learning argue that school districts use online learning as a way to cut corners in their budget.
+Some fear that if online learning is offered to students as a way to re-take a course they did not pass, it may encourage students to voluntarily fail certain classes they foresee to be difficult only to take what they assume will be simpler, online course at their leisure.
+Nonetheless, it is important to remember that all students learn differently.
+Some excel in a traditional school setting, others may absorb much more through online learning.
 An example of an online school in the Great Rivers Region is the Minnesota Virtual Academy (MNVA), a K-12 online public school based in the Houston County School District that is one of the first statewide online programs in Minnesota.
-Since it was founded in 2002, it has developed over 130 courses, some of which include Advanced Placement (AP) courses and electives.
+Since it was founded in 2002, it has developed over 100,000 courses, some of which include Advanced Placement (AP) courses and electives.
 Similar to some high schools in our region, students may earn college credit while attending.
-Wisconsin also has online school options.
-The Wisconsin Virtual School (WVS) partners with school districts throughout Wisconsin, including several in the Great Rivers Region, to offer online courses to middle and high school students.
+Likewise, the state of Wisconsin has online school options.
+The Wisconsin eSchool Network, also founded in 2002, collaborates with 17 districts and has enrolled over 10,000 students.
+It operates as a non-profit 501(c)(3) and partners with the Wisconsin Department of Public Instruction and the Wisconsin Virtual School (WVS).
+WVS partners with school districts throughout Wisconsin, to offer online courses to middle and high school students.
 WVS has been operated out of CESA #9 since 2000 and has served over 25,000 students to date, with over half of Wisconsin's school districts participating in the program.
-The Wisconsin Department of Public Instruction has an agreement with the Wisconsin Virtual School to provide online courses and services to Wisconsin school districts as a partner in the Wisconsin Digital Learning Collaborative.
+The Wisconsin Department of Public Instruction has an agreement with both Wisconsin eSchool Network and Wisconsin Virtual School to provide online courses and services to Wisconsin school districts as a partner in the Wisconsin Digital Learning Collaborative.